twobagger/not-a-ban-button/readme.txt

 manifest.json
 nationpage.js, which grabs the security check value from another nation page with a ban button regionpage.js, which populates the regional happenings with ban buttons and submits requests when they are clicked

+Known issues, possibly with solutions:

+Issue: visiting a subpage of the nation page with buttons that redirect you to a similar page will trigger an alert (but not kill the extension)
+Example: https://www.nationstates.net/nation=twobagger/detail=trend/censusid=13 (the buttons here have an action that redirects to another version of the same page, which also has "/nation=")
+Solution: TBA, but for now, users may put the extension in click-to-use mode instead of always-on mode.

+Issue: if a user attempts to ban a nation, but their most recent chk value was with a different nation (or even on a different day with the same nation), the bans may fail in a non-obvious way.
+Solution: TBA.
+May implement a button that the user can trigger to display the current chk value, the nation used to store that value, and the date/time when the user stored this value.
+(Of course, the tool would have to store all of these!)